-If you have been laid off and are not on a Preferred List, you will also be eligible to continue your coverage for up to one year or until you are re-employed, whichever occurs first, by paying the employee's share of the premium if:
+If you are laid off and are not on a Preferred List, you will also be eligible to continue your coverage for up to one year or until you are re-employed, whichever occurs first, by paying only the employee's share of the premium if:

-- You were employed on a permanent full-time basis and eligible for NYSHIP coverage and you are laid off because a position was abolished.
-You are not eligible to continue health insurance under Preferred List provisions if your appointment was a provisional or temporary appointment; or - You are in a benefits-eligible position in the non-competitive class with tenure under Section 75 of the Civil Service Law.
+• You were employed on a permanent, full-time basis and eligible for NYSHIP coverage and you are laid off because a position was abolished.
+You are not eligible to continue health insurance under Preferred List provisions if your appointment was a provisional or temporary appointment.